-- Books titled “3, 7, 9, 97, 99, 248, etc. something “ or “something in 24 hours/21 days /for dummies”.
-In general, I feel skeptical about the books which offer you to become an expert during a short span of time.
+- Books titled “3, 7, 9, 97, 99, 248, something “ or “something in 24 hours/21 days /for dummies”.
+In general, I feel skeptical about the books which offer you to become an expert during a short period.
 Especially it concerns the area of software architecture.
 The same applies to the sets of N-tips.
 The software architecture cannot be considered without its context.
 Sometimes even minor details affect the decisions, but it can be impossible to catch them without a context.
-The books with a title “N best practices in the field of something” often contain straightforward tips like “brush your teeth in the morning, do morning exercises, do not take alcohol before the job interview.”
+The books with the title “N best practices in the field of something” often contain straightforward tips like “brush your teeth in the morning, do morning exercises, do not take alcohol before the job interview.”

 In the list, each book has one of the following icons:

 - 🥇MUST READ!
 This book is recommended for reading, even if you are not going to deal with the software architecture in the future.
-Also, it does not matter what is your role, whether you are a developer, a manager or a tester.
+Also, it does not matter what is your role, whether you are a developer, a manager, or a tester.

-- 🥈The book can be useful to those who want to grow exactly in the direction of software architecture.
+- 🥈The book can be useful to those who want to grow in the direction of software architecture.